openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

 In this document, you learned:

 * Basic information about how the Model Optimizer works with MXNet\* models
-* Which MXNet models are supported
+* Which MXNet models are supported.
 * How to convert a trained MXNet model by using the Model Optimizer with both framework-agnostic and MXNet-specific command-line options.

 ## See Also